Mani-Itachi/100-days-of-code/r1-log.md

 ### R1D12
 Started Calendar app, I started this so as to improve my skillset more by making this app so much user friendly.
 Inspration for this app came from [SimpleCalendar](https://github.com/SimpleMobileTools/Simple-Calendar) app and probably most of the code will be a replica of the same.

+### R1D13
+This is after a long pause as I have gone for a trip.
+Started a new RL [course](theschool.ai) by Siraj Raval.
+Created a new [Repository](https://github.com/me-manikanta/Move-37-Course) for the same.
+Updated the code for introduction to RL.